University Research Awards

-Applications are due the first Monday of February each year.
+Applications are due March 20, 2017.
 Decisions are announced just before Commencement.

 Contact Adele Coelho, Faculty Outreach Coordinator, Office of the Provost and Senior Vice President for Research, with questions.
 Completed applications should be e-mailed directly to her as well.

 PROJECT TITLE: TARGETED DELIVERY OF CYTOTOXIC AGENTS FOR THE ERADICATION OF LEUKEMIA STEM CELLS IN THE BONE MARROW

 INVESTIGATORS: Rudi Fasan, Associate Professor, Department of Chemistry; Danielle Benoit, Associate Professor, Department of Biomedical Engineering; Benjamin Frisch, Research Assistant Professor, Department of Medicine Hematology/Oncology Division

 GOAL: Acute myeloid leukemia (AML) is a major type of hematological cancer which remains associated to poor overall survival, overwhelmingly due to relapse of the disease after pharmacological treatment.
 This collaborative project is ultimately aimed at developing a novel nanoparticle-based system for the controlled and selective delivery of antileukemic agents to AML and leukemia stem cells within the bone marrow microenvironment.
 Support from the URA will enable an initial assessment of the functionality and therapeutic potential of this strategy and will be instrumental in collecting key preliminary data for securing external funding from the NIH National Cancer Institute, the Leukemia and Lymphoma Society, and the Leukemia Research Foundation.